UPTokenizing/digitalIdentity/birthCertificate/README.md

     sudo docker ps -a

-  Identify the container id of **genesisidentity** and set the following command:
+  Identify the container id of **birthcertificate** and set the following command:

     sudo docker start <containerid>

-  Go into container **genesisidentity** by executing the following:
+  Go into container **birthcertificate** by executing the following:

     sudo docker exec -it <containerid> /bin/bash

   Go to the following path:

-    cd /genesisidentity/genesisIdentityApp
+    cd /birthcertificate/birthCertificateApp

   Then, execute the following command: